-Ex-UCLA lecturer who appeared to threaten a mass shooting is ‘under observation,’ university says
+Ex-UCLA lecturer who appeared to threaten a mass shooting is arrested in Colorado, university says

-The Daily Bruin, the student newspaper, reported that Matthew Harris, a former philosophy lecturer and postdoctoral fellow, is “under observation” after he sent several messages to some faculty and students Monday that included a memo outlining his threats and a YouTube video titled, “UCLA Philosophy (Mass Shooting).”
+The Daily Bruin, the student newspaper, reported that Harris sent several messages to some faculty and students Monday that included a memo outlining his threats and a YouTube video titled, “UCLA Philosophy (Mass Shooting).”
 The video included footage from the 2017 mass shooting at a Las Vegas music festival that killed about 60 people and injured hundreds more in what remains the deadliest mass shooting in U.S. history.

-Harris did not immediately respond to a request for comment.
-It is unclear whether he has an attorney.

-The university confirmed that the suspect was under observation and acknowledged the seriousness of the threats, announcing that all in-person classes Tuesday would be held remotely “out of an abundance of caution.”
-Even with law enforcement locating Harris outside California, the university announced that classes would “remain remote” Tuesday.
+The university acknowledged the seriousness of the threats by announcing that all in-person classes Tuesday would be held remotely “out of an abundance of caution.”
+University officials said they were “greatly relieved” that Harris was taken into custody.

-A UCLA spokesperson did not immediately respond to a request for comment regarding whether Harris, 40, has been arrested or whether he could face charges.
+“While the campus will continue with plans to keep instruction remote today, with this development, we will return to in-person instruction tomorrow,” officials wrote.

 The threats at UCLA come after at least eight historically Black colleges and universities received bomb threats this week, prompting campus closures and investigations.